SUSY Quantum Mechanics, (non)-Analyticity and $\ldots$ Phase Transitions: SUSY Quantum Mechanics, see e.g.

 respectively.

 \centerline{ \bf Remarkable Observation-I by Herbst and Simon \cite{H-Simon:1978}}

 {\it Take (\ref{VB6-gen})

-and develop perturbation theory (PT) for $V_1$ as perturbation by taking $V_0$ as unperturbed potential.
+and develop the perturbation theory (PT) for $V_1$ (as perturbation) by taking $V_0$ as the unperturbed potential.
 This PT is, in fact, in powers of the parameter $a$.
 For the ground state energy the PT has the form

-with a remarkable property that all coefficients vanish (!)
+with the remarkable property that all coefficients vanish (!)

-which was proved rigorously in \cite{H-Simon:1978}, although it was evident from the physics point of view.
+which was proved rigorously in \cite{H-Simon:1978}, although it is evident from the physics point of view.

-If $a > 0$, the Schr\"odinger equation can be solved exactly by finding the square-integrable nodeless eigenfunction (\ref{psi6}) in the explicit form with the ground state energy $E_0=0$, however, for $a<0$\ the explicit solution (\ref{psi6}) becomes non-square-integrable, although, the square integrable ground state eigenfunction of (\ref{VF6-gen}) exists, hence, the energy $E_0$ is {\bf NOT} zero(!), see \cite{Turbiner:1992}. } For $b > 0$ the energy can be presented in the form of the one-instanton expansion at small (in modulo) negative $a$,
+If $a > 0$, the Schr\"odinger equation can be solved exactly by finding the square-integrable nodeless eigenfunction (\ref{psi6}) in the explicit form with the ground state energy $E_0=0$, however, for $a<0$\ the explicit solution (\ref{psi6}) becomes non-square-integrable, although, the square integrable ground state eigenfunction of (\ref{VF6-gen}) exists, hence, the energy $E_0$ is {\bf NOT} zero(!), see \cite{Turbiner:1992}. } For $b > 0$ the energy can be represented in the form of a one-instanton expansion at small (in modulo) negative $a$,

 where